 The successive European heads of the art department, such as George Stevens, Gabriel Pippet and Herbert Meyerowitz, sought to create a modern African art style that gave expression to colonial processes of Europeanization.
-Their painting and drawing classes reflected European early modernist art doctrines.
-The representational drawings and paintings of their students often depicted landscapes, portraits or narrative scenes from campus and village life in which values such as correct body proportions and perspective stood central.
-At the same time, the art teachers inculcated in pupils the idea of the intrinsic value of what they termed ‘African art’, ‘art of the villages,’ ‘primitive art,’ ‘Negro art’ or simply ‘crafts.’
-Much like modern artists in independent Ghana would later practice, the art teachers presented local art forms, such as carving, pottery and weaving, as part of valuable African traditions.
+Their painting and drawing classes reflected European early-Modernist art doctrines.
+The representational drawings and paintings of their students often depicted landscapes, portraits, or narrative scenes from campus and village life in which values such as correct body proportions and perspective stood central.
+At the same time, the art teachers inculcated in pupils the idea of the intrinsic value of what they termed ‘African art,’ ‘art of the villages,’ ‘primitive art,’ ‘Negro art,’ or simply, ‘crafts.’
+Much like Modern artists in independent Ghana would later practice, the art teachers presented local art forms, such as carving, pottery and weaving, as part of valuable African traditions.
 The teachers located such traditions in a timeless past and pitted them against modernity.
-The students at Achimota School learned to value aesthetic traditions in the art classes through the study and recreation of objects such as woven cloths, wooden chiefs’ stools and ceramic pots.
+The students at Achimota School learned to value aesthetic traditions in art classes through the study and recreation of objects, such as woven cloths, wooden chiefs’ stools, and ceramic pots.
 To this end, some heads of the art department organized art classes where students were trained by local carvers and weavers.
 The objects that the students produced in the art classes were removed from their original cultural context and refashioned as crafts.
-Students, eager to leave the ‘pagan’ past behind and become ‘modern’ subjects, were not always enthusiastic about their teacher’s paternalistic efforts to open their eyes to the beauty of African art forms.
+Students, eager to leave the pagan past behind and become Modern subjects, were not always enthusiastic about their teacher’s paternalistic efforts to open their eyes to the beauty of African art forms.
 Gabriel Pippet taught at Achimota from 1930 to 1936.
-He advised his male students, as he wrote in a book chapter on his experiences at Achimota School, ‘to do something else,’ when his students wanted to carve models of airplanes and automobiles instead of animals, state swords or wooden combs.
+He advised his male students, as he wrote in a book chapter on his experiences at Achimota School, "to do something else,” when his students wanted to carve models of airplanes and automobiles instead of animals, state swords, or wooden combs.

 In January 1952 the Arts and Crafts Programme at Achimota School was transferred with its entire European and African staff to the newly built University in Kumasi, where it constituted the autonomous School of Fine Arts.
 School subjects reflected those taught at Achimota and included Poster Design, Figure Composition, Life Drawing, Graphic Art, Pottery and Ceramics, and Textile Design.
 The African curriculum at Achimota, which was intended to foster among young Africans an appreciation of their native culture, is a prime example of a colonial-sponsored initiative which romanticized ‘traditional’ culture in much the same way as modern artists would later do around the time of independence.
 However, modern artists in independent Ghana sought inspiration in African sculptures, textiles and symbols (partly) for different reasons.
-Each in their own way, the pioneering modern artists of Ghana used African art forms to resist colonialism, create a pan-African identity and present Ghana on a world stage as a modern nation with its own unique history and culture.
+Each in their own way, the pioneering Modern artists of Ghana used African art forms to resist colonialism, create a pan-African identity and present Ghana on a world stage as a modern nation with its own unique history and culture.

 References and further reading

-This text for this entry is partly cited from Rhoda Woets’ article ‘The Re-creation of Modern and African Art at Achimota School in the Gold Coast (1927-1952)’, submitted to JAH: Journal of African History.
+This text for this entry is partly cited from Rhoda Woets’ article “The Re-creation of Modern and African Art at Achimota School in the Gold Coast (1927-1952),” submitted to JAH: Journal of African History.

 Kwami, Atta (2013), Kumasi Realism 1951-2007.
 An African Modernism.
 London: Hurst & Company